 2. Audio and Visual Resources from FluentU

 Authentic German videos, movie trailers and speeches are just a few of the audio/visual resources you can take advantage of with FluentU.
 The German spoken on FluentU mirrors what you’d hear if you were in Germany right this second.
-The curriculum also features additional resources such as vocabulary lists, quizzes, video transcripts and audio clips.
-You may be sitting at home or in the car learning your German, but it’s the same language you’d be studying if you were a student in Deutschland (Germany).
+The curriculum also features additional resources such as vocabulary lists, personalized quizzes, video transcripts and audio clips.

 How to Use FluentU as a Shadowing Resource

-With all those resources available, it might seem like a daunting task to find one for shadowing practice.
-Really, it’s all about picking a resource that looks interesting and applying your shadowing techniques to it.
-Whether it’s a movie, song, short video clip or even an interview with just audio, you can shadow it all.
-As long as the resource you’re using has audio built into it, you can apply shadowing techniques.
+All you have to do is pick a video that looks interesting and apply your shadowing techniques to it.
+Whether it’s a movie, song, short video clip or even an interview with just audio, you can shadow it.

-For instance, let’s say you choose a short film to watch.
-Those films will include high-quality subtitles that bring you the language you’re hearing.
+For instance, let’s say you choose a film clip.
+Before you begin, read the included transcript, then turn on just German subtitles.
 As you watch the words on the screen, shadow what you hear.
-This is particularly easy with FluentU, since each video comes with interactive subtitles in both German and English.
-If you get hung up on a particular part of the video, you can use the arrows on the video player to easily repeat a section.
+If you get hung up on a particular part of the video, you can use the arrows on the video player to repeat a section.